KChen-lab/MEDALT/README.md

 >In order to save time, we don't reconstruct trees based on permutation data.
 You can set -R T to reconstruct permuted tree.
->We provide hg19 and hg38
+We provide hg19 and hg38, you can change it by -G.

 Output files
 ============